gaizkadc/coredns-nalej-plugin/README.md

-# kubernetes
+# coredns-nalej-plugin

 ## Name

-*kubernetes* - enables the reading zone data from a Kubernetes cluster.
+*coredns-nalej-plugin* - enables the reading zone data from a Kubernetes cluster.

 ## Description